 Review of Supporting People

-A Review of the Supporting People Programme has been completed by this Department, working collaboratively with other government departments, Northern Ireland Housing Executive (NIHE) and with input from Department of Justice(DOJ) , the Committee Representing Interests of Supporting People Providers (CRISPP) and the wider Supporting People sector.
+A Review of the Supporting People Programme was completed by this Department, working collaboratively with the Department of Health and Northern Ireland Housing Executive (NIHE) and with input from Department of Justice(DOJ) , the Committee Representing Interests of Supporting People Providers (CRISPP) and the wider Supporting People sector.

 The Terms of Reference for the Review and the evidence papers used are also published.